bretburau/rails_art_store/README.md

 ## Installation

-To install, clone this repo, then migrate and seed the database:
+To install, clone this repo, install dependencies, then migrate and seed the database:
 ```
+bundle install
 rake db:migrate
 rake db:seed
 ```